 Rick was a loving husband, father and brother and passed away from cancer last year aged 58.
 Understandably, his family and friends were devastated and are having a tough time coming to terms with their loss.

 As the months have passed however, many have found great solace in expressing to each other just how much Rick meant to them.
-Realising the value of this process, Rick’s brother Mark contacts me about an ‘In the hearts of those you love’ commission and, with Rick’s widow Marnie’s permission, he selects close family and friends for me to work with.
+Realising the value of this process, Rick’s brother Mark contacts me about an ‘In the hearts of those you love’ commission.
+With Rick’s widow Marnie’s permission, he then selects close family and friends for me to work with.
 Weeks later, Marnie and daughter Charlotte decide they’d also like to take part.

 Mark acts as consultant throughout and ultimately signs off on a photo book text he feels does his remarkable brother justice.
 When they’re ready, he presents Marnie and Charlotte with the most fitting of tributes to a much loved man.